The name of this Association shall be the SUMMERVILLE HOME EDUCATION ENRICHING PROGRAMS, herein referred to as "The Association" or "SHEEP."

 SHEEP is open to all S.C. law compliant homeschoolers who agree to our Code of Conduct, and sign and agree with our Statement of Faith.
 SHEEP is run by parents who are currently homeschooling or have homeschool experience.
 Many SHEEP teachers have degrees in the areas that they teach and some just have a love for teaching.

-To expel or suspend Board members or students of SHEEP;
+To expel or suspend Board members, teachers or students of SHEEP;

 To require the collection of tuition and fees from SHEEP families in order for students to continue participation in SHEEP;